 John Day hand carders are value priced without compromising quality.
 The curved carding surface makes these easy to use and the comfortable handle will make it easy to hold these carders.
 They are made from solid poplar wood.
 The fine, 90 teeth carding cloth, can card most fibers including coarse, medium and fine wools and alpaca Tung Oil finish.
 Large carding area 7.5" x 4.5".
 You can pay more, but won't get anything better!
 Sold in pairs.
 Made in Oregon

 Same great quality as above just in a smaller size!
 John Day medium hand carders are ideal for carding smaller amount of wool or alpaca.
 Because these smaller carders are light weight they are ideal for spinners with weak wrists and hands.
-Fine 90 teeth carding cloth that can card coarse, medium and fine wools.
+Fine 90 teeth carding cloth that can card coarse, medium and fine wools and alpaca.
 Nice curved carding surface.
 Built to last from solid poplar wood.
 Tung Oil finish.
 Carding area 5.5" x 4.5".
 Sold in pairs.

 Made in Oregon. $66.95